Soumya14115/Ninja-hacks-project/README.md

 - Fostered Innovation

 ## Contributing
 We welcome contributions to our robotics automation solutions.
-If you're interested in contributing, please review our before submitting a pull request.
+If you're interested in contributing, please review our project docs before submitting a pull request.

 ## License
 Our robotics automation solutions are licensed under the (MIT License)